DLR-RM/stable-baselines3/docs/guide/integrations.rst

  huggingface-cli login

-Then, in this example, I train a PPO agent to play CartPole-v1 and push it to a new repo "ThomasSimonini/test-CartPole-v1"
+Then, in this example, we train a PPO agent to play CartPole-v1 and push it to a new repo ``sb3/demo-hf-CartPole-v1``

 .. code-block:: python